FallDownTheSystem/blog/src/pages/Examples.md

 The Slides component lets you create a "slide show" presentation with a few simple steps.

-You create can use custom containers for this, or add the `<Slides>` component yourself.
+You can use custom containers for this, or use the `<Slides>` component yourself.

 Every element inside with the class `slide` will be a slide.